jen-taylor-shopify/JavaScript-fundamentals/factory-functions.md

   -  binds `instance.__prototype__` to `Constructor.prototype` (which binds `instance.__proto__.constructor` to `Constructor`
   -  returns `this` which refers to the new object instance

-### The problem with constructors
+**The benefits of constructors and classes:**
+- `this` refers to the new object instance
+- syntax is explicit `myFoo = newFoo()` and `extends myFoo`

+**The drawbacks of constructors and classes:**
-Constructors are tricky because they _look_ like regular functions but they don't behave like a regular function.
+- Constructors are tricky because they _look_ like regular functions but they don't behave like a regular function.
 - it can't be used without the `new` keyword (and if you forget it, it often fails silently)
-- inheritance can get tricky
+- class hierarchies can easily be created with the `extends` keyword.
+This can lead to the **fragile base class problem** or **duplication by necessity problem**
+- refactoring can get tricky if you are trying to update a class to another type of function.
+Refactoring might create a breaking change.
+- breaks the **open/closed principle**: an API should be open for extension, but closed for modification

 ## Factory Functions
 The factory function is similar to a constructor